0xPolygonID/docs/docs/verifier/on-chain-verification/cross-chain.md

   - on-chain
 ---

-# ZK Airdrop: A Secure Cross-Chain Token Distribution Tutorial
+## ZK Airdrop: A Secure Cross-Chain Token Distribution Tutorial

 In decentralized finance and other blockchain-based applications, airdrops are a popular method to distribute tokens.
 However, ensuring that only eligible users participate in the airdrop is crucial for maintaining the integrity and security of the process.
 Cross-chain verification using zero-knowledge (ZK) proofs offers a scalable and secure solution.
 This tutorial will guide you through implementing a secure airdrop using cross-chain verification, ensuring only users who meet specific criteria can claim tokens.

-## Why Cross-Chain Verification is Needed?

 ### Challenges with Traditional On-Chain Verification: